 President/Chair-elect: The President/Chair leads the Board of Directors, which governs the association, sets strategy, budget, and maintains fiduciary oversight.
 The President/Chair serves as an ex officio member of all volunteer groups.

 Directors: The Directors serve as voting members of the Board of Directors as well as voting members of the House of Delegates.
 The Board of Directors governs the association, sets strategy, budget, and maintains fiduciary oversight.
 Members of the Board are also called upon to represent the association at meetings and to speak on behalf of AHIMA and the HIM profession.

-CCHIIM Commissioners: The Commission on Certification for Health Informatics and Information Management (CCHIIM) commissioners serve the public by establishing, implementing, and enforcing standards and procedures for certification and recertification of HIIM professionals.
-They provide strategic oversight of AHIMA certification programs, and are empowered with the sole and independent authority in all matters pertaining to both the initial certification and certification maintenance of HIIM professionals.
+CCHIIM Commissioners: The Commission on Certification for Health Informatics and Information Management (CCHIIM) serves the public by establishing, implementing and enforcing standards and procedures for certification and recertification of health informatics and information management (HIIM) professionals.

-Speaker-elect of the House of Delegates: The Speaker-elect supports the House of Delegates (HoD) along with the Speaker and exercise other duties as delegated by the HoD.
+Speaker-elect of the House of Delegates: The Speaker-elect supports the House of Delegates (HoD) along with the Speaker leads the House Leadership, and serves on the Board of Directors as Speaker.

 The positions above also serve as liaisons to the CEE and affiliated organizations.

 For additional information on AHIMA’s elected positions, contact Profession.firstname.lastname@example.org.